-During the three-months ended March 31, 2017, our financing activities consisted of transactions in which we raised proceeds through the issuance of our Common Stock.
-During the three-months ended March 31, 2016, there was no cash provided by financing activities.
-Because of the nature of our business, capital is required to support research and development, administration, and sales and marketing costs.
+During the six-months ended June 30, 2017 and 2016, our financing activities consisted of transactions in which we raised proceeds through the issuance of our Common Stock.

 Our existing liquidity is not sufficient to fund our operations, anticipated capital expenditures, working capital and other financing requirements for the foreseeable future.
 We will need to seek to obtain additional debt or equity financing, especially if we experience downturns or cyclical fluctuations in our business that are more severe or longer than anticipated, or if we experience significant increases in the cost of components and manufacturing, or increases in our expense levels resulting from being a publicly-traded company.
 If we attempt to obtain additional debt or equity financing, we cannot assure you that such financing will be available to us on favorable terms, or at all.